 Marcus explains: “Good friction is creating an environment where you can get your employees to be in the right place at the right time to create productive friction.
 And bad friction is anything that gets in the way of that.”

 Sidara is another firm exploring the benefits of smart buildings for better operations – this time for its own processes.
 The 20,000-strong design management and consulting firm recently collaborated with Schneider Electric on its new UK headquarters.
-Sidara UK managing director Andrew Loudon explains: “We developed a new, £250 million building in the centre of London – we are the developer, owner and designer of the building.
-The idea behind the project was creating a place to bring all our brands together under one roof for the first time, and exploring what that could bring.
+Sidara UK managing director Andrew Loudon explains: “We developed a new, multi-million-pound building in the centre of London – we were uniquely placed as the developer, owner, and designer of the building.
+The vision behind the project was to create a place that bringsall our brands together under one roof for the first time, and exploring what that could bring.”

 For the project, Sidara used Schneider Electric technology, from intelligent energy management systems, all the way through operational systems and building systems.
 “That means from a performance perspective, and a people perspective, that we can generate a lot of interesting data and information,” Andrew notes.